-General Policies & Refund Policy To confirm placement in the program, an applicant is required to send in a signed contract and the first quarter deposit three months before classes begin or on the date designated in the acceptance letter.
-A full refund of this deposit is given if the applicant notifies the Director within 72 hours of signing the contract.
-If an applicant pays her deposit and cannot attend the class applied for, she may defer her starting date up to one year.
-If an applicant does not begin the program within one year of the original starting date, she must re-apply.
-Any money not refunded will be applied to her tuition.
-If an applicant decides not to attend, she must notify the director at least 60 days before the first day of class to receive a refund of half of her deposit.
+General Policies & Refund Policy To confirm a clinical placement, an applicant is required to send in a signed contract and the first quarter deposit three months before classes begin or on the date designated in the acceptance letter.
+A full refund of the first month's deposit is given if the applicant notifies the Director within 72 hours of signing the contract.
+If an applicant pays the deposit fee and cannot attend the month for which they applied, the applicant may defer the starting date up to one year.
+If an applicant does not begin the program within one year of the original starting date, the applicant must re-apply.
+Any money not refunded will be applied to the new start date fees.
+If an applicant decides not to attend, the applicant must notify the director at least 60 days before the first day of the start month to receive a refund of half of the deposit.
 Otherwise all fees are nonrefundable.
-All tuition is nonrefundable once classes for each quarter have begun.
-One half of PLEP enrollment fees will be refunded if the student informs the director within 60 days of payment that she no longer wishes to be enrolled in the PLEP.
+All fees are nonrefundable once the start month for the clinical placement has begun.

 Evaluation Process Peer review and self-evaluation are an integral and ongoing part of being a midwife.
 Evaluation of both midwifery knowledge and clinical skills is an essential part of the Maternidad La Luz program.
 Clinical Progress Evaluation Components

-Clinical Hours Record Book: Each student is required to keep personal documentation of their clinical experience in a provided documentation book.
+Clinical Hours Record Book: Each student is required and responsible to keep personal documentation of their clinical experience in the forms provided by their own midwifery program or in a documentation book provided by MLL.
 To record appointments, students keep record of client's name, date of visit, the client's EDD, baby's DOB, and a midwife signs off the student's work during each shift.
 Students tally the number of prenatal appointments, initial appointments, labor checks, labor sits, hospital transports, newborn exams, and postpartum visits.
 For students' convenience, there are also columns to keep a record of blood draws, Paps, physical exams, breast exams, and pelvimetry.
-This document will become part of the student's records for each quarter.
-At the end of each quarter a tally sheet summarizing all clinical work for the quarter must be turned in to receive credit for clinical hours.
+This document will become part of the student's records for every three months.
+At the end of every three months, a tally sheet summarizing all clinical work must be turned in to receive credit for clinical hours.

 End of Phase Evaluations: Each student's progress is reviewed quarterly at staff meetings and compiled into an End-of-Quarter Evaluation that looks at where the student is compared to expected levels.
 Staff midwives recommend whether a student should be advanced to the next quarter or repeat.
 The compiled evaluation is reviewed by the student and an Academic Director during the student's end-of-quarter evaluation, and a copy of the evaluation is given to the student.